History of Burnley F.C.: Foreign owners and record-breaking seasons (2020–present)

-In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million.
+In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million, with Alan Pace becoming the club's new chairman.
 It was the first time the club was run by anyone other than local businessmen and Burnley supporters.
 ALK borrowed much of the takeover money, and the loan debts were transferred to the club.
-As a result of this leveraged takeover, the club went from being debt-free to being saddled with debts of around £100 million, at interest rates of about 8 per cent.
-In April 2022, Dyche was sacked after a run of poor results; Burnley won eleven points from eight matches under caretaker manager Mike Jackson, but were relegated back to the Championship after they lost on the final matchday against Newcastle United, finishing in 18th place.
-The Belgian Vincent Kompany was appointed Burnley's manager in June, becoming the first person from outside the British Isles to manage the club.
+As a result of this leveraged takeover, Burnley went from being debt-free to being saddled with debts of around £100 million, at interest rates of about 8 per cent.
+In April 2022, Pace sacked Dyche following a run of poor results.
+Burnley gained eleven points from eight matches under caretaker manager Mike Jackson, but were relegated to the Championship after losing to Newcastle United on the final day of the season, finishing 18th and ending a six-season spell in the top flight.
+Burnley later argued that Everton, one of the clubs involved in the relegation battle, had deprived them of a realistic chance of staying up through breaches of the Premier League's Profitability and Sustainability Rules.
+The club succeeded in a legal claim against Everton in 2026, receiving nearly £40 million in compensation and interest in what is believed to be the first decision of its kind.

+The 36-year-old Belgian Vincent Kompany was appointed Burnley's manager during the 2022 off-season, becoming the first person from outside the British Isles to manage the club.
 During his first months in charge, he signed 16 players—mostly young and foreign—as he rebuilt the squad on a budget.
 Kompany also implemented a possession-based, attacking style of play.
-In his first season at the club, Kompany led Burnley to promotion back to the Premier League with seven matches remaining, setting a Championship record.
-The club later clinched the Championship title with a 1–0 victory at local rivals Blackburn Rovers.
-Burnley gained 101 points during the season, becoming the first club to break the 100-point barrier in the Championship since Leicester City in 2014.
+He immediately led Burnley back to the Premier League with seven matches remaining, setting a Championship record for earliest promotion.
+The club later secured the Championship title with a 1–0 victory at local rivals Blackburn Rovers.
+Burnley gained 101 points during the season and became the first club to surpass the 100-point mark in the division since Leicester City in 2014.
 Huddersfield Town manager Neil Warnock labelled the Burnley side as the "best Championship team in 25 years".